 is a great start.
 If your students need help you can’t give them,

-consider getting an in-home tutor.
+consider getting an in-home and online tutor.
 Discuss projects that your student

 is involved in and chat about social situations and sports.
 Showing an

 interest and staying involved helps your student to feel important.

 This is a great lesson for your students to learn and keeping your child

 organized will really help your teachers.
 Returning tests and notes sent